The PhD Human Resource Management focuses on a research proposal and thesis: Human Resource Management.

 The PhD degree is conferred by virtue of a thesis.

-The head of department reserves the right to prescribe any additional modules/seminars for a candidate.
+The relevant head of department reserves the right to prescribe any additional modules/seminars for a candidate.

 A candidate must also pass the compulsory module in EBW 801 Research methodology 801 if it has not been completed at master’s level.
-However, the Dean may, in exceptional cases and on the recommendation of the head of department/director concerned, waive this prerequisite.
+However, the Dean may, in exceptional cases and on the recommendation of the relevant head of department/director, waive this prerequisite.

 Not all postgraduate programmes are offered every year.
-Please consult the relevant faculty concerning the presentation of this programme.
+Please consult the relevant faculty's student administration concerning the presentation of this programme.

 Examinations and pass requirements